KxSystems/docs/docs/about/kxtechnology.md

-The Kx Systems technology consists of:
+The Kx technology consists of:

 -   kdb+ – the database
 -   q – an analytic and query language for kdb+ users